tmtsoftware/icd/icd-db/README.md

     mongod -dbpath $db

-where $db is the directory containing the database.
+where $db is the directory thath contains (or should contain) the database.

-The default database name used is `icds` and can be configured in src/main/resources/reference.conf (The test cases use a different database).
+The default database name used for this version is `icds2` and can be configured in src/main/resources/reference.conf (The test cases use a different database).

 icd-db Command